All Episodes

 No, of course.

-And B, it wouldn't, it wouldn't, it wouldn't be our response.
+And B, it wouldn't be our response.

-It's my whole point.
+That's my whole point.

-If it did happen, and I were to say, hey, we're winning big.
+If it did happen and I were to say, hey, we're winning big.

 We just lost half everything.